-Material possession like a Not having a phone or new phone or coat has a positive effect on the the newest trainers can have a negative affect in persons development the persons self-image because they might have and self-esteem.
-They more friends as they look might feel isolated from others.
+Material possession like a new phone or coat has a positive effect on the persons development the newest trainers can have a negative affect in the persons self-image and self-esteem.
+They might feel isolated from others.

-- They may be refused promotion at work
+They might be excluded from a group They may be refused promotion at work

-- They may be paid less. - They may be expected to carry out a particular role
+They may be expected to carry out a particular role